 Branched Chain Amino Acids

 Creatine monohydrate supplement has been tied to muscle performance and contributes to building muscle mass .
-What I would say, though, is that 3 grams of creatine don’t seem like Nutrex Research boosted this as high as other pre-workouts do.
+What I would say, though, is that at 3 grams of creatine per serving, it seems like Nutrex Research hasn't boosted this as high as other pre-workouts.

 This is another positive ingredient, and we've had a lot of good experiences with beta-alanine.
 At 3.2 grams, it's about what you would expect from pre-workouts, and anything higher might make you tingle too much .